cloudmesh/classes/docs/source/n-resources.rst

 Can I use endnote for this?
      No. However for your final paper you can use endnote.

+What is an article?
+     An article is published in a journal.

+What is inProceedings?
+     That is an article published in a conference proceedings

+What is inBook?
+     That is a chapter or pages in a book

+How do I cite urls?
+     Often you can find a proper article and use that in addition to the url.
+Hence, you may have to introduce two references.
+     If you just cite the URL, watch out for how published it, what is the author, when was it published, what is the proper url, and when was it accessed.

+What label should I give the reference?
+     For grading purposes use BD followed by the number in this assignment.
+This way if you want to use it in your final paper you can also use other students references

 ::

      1	* ----------------------------